 30 credits

-This is a core module for all students on the Foundation year in Science, Engineering and Computing and is designed to allow students to develop a number of the skills introduced in the Professional Skills module, in particular those relating to critical thinking, problem solving and group work.
-The focus of the module is in project-based learning as applied to real-world scenarios and/or problems in the degree subject area of the student.
+This is a core module for all students on the Foundation Year in Engineering course and is designed to allow students to develop several engineering skills particularly those relating to critical thinking, problem solving and group work.
+The focus of the module is on project-based learning as applied to real-world scenarios and/or problems related to students' degree subject area.
+The module will be delivered across two teaching blocks, the first block will focus on team building, research methods, and presentation skills to equip students with essential tools for academic success.
+Whereas teaching block two will focus on engaging students with hands-on projects to apply their skills on practical applications related to their subject area.
+This core module provides a foundation for students through active, project-driven learning experiences.

 Teaching includes lectures, seminars, tutorials and practical laboratory sessions.
 Assessment comprises exams and coursework (e.g. reports, computer and numerical exercises, laboratories and essays).